The Detroit Regional Chamber’s Data and Research team tracks key statistics highlighting the Detroit Region’s automotive economic growth and recovery.

 -

-New-Vehicle Sales Pace (SAAR) Expected to Slow in the Fourth Quarter
+New-Vehicle Sales Pace (SAAR) Slows in January 2026

 - Monthly U.S. Light Vehicle Sales